-They are costs incurred for large one-time events or transactions outside the firm’s regular business activity.
+Extraordinary expenses are costs incurred for large one-time events or transactions outside the firm’s regular business activity.
 They include laying off employees, selling land, or disposal of a significant asset.

 5. Non-Operating Expenses

-They are costs that cannot be linked back to operating revenues.
+These are costs that cannot be linked back to operating revenues.
 Interest expense is the most common non-operating expense.
 Interest is the cost of borrowing money.
 Loans from banks usually require interest payments, but such payments don’t generate any operating income.
 Hence, they are classified as a non-operating expense.